-Nick has handled matters across the U.S. and in South America, Europe, and Asia for clients in the financial services, private funds, hospitality and gaming, industrial, retail, technology, security, automotive, health care, real estate, energy, utility, aerospace and defense, food services, advertising, and insurance sectors.
-These engagements sometimes involve coordinating simultaneous criminal and regulatory investigations, internal investigations, shareholder litigation, whistleblower claims, and review by independent auditors.
-In addition, Nick has represented numerous executives as their personal counsel in a variety of grand jury and regulatory investigations.
+Nick has handled matters across the U.S. and in South America, Europe and Asia for clients in the financial services, private funds, hospitality and gaming, industrial, retail, technology, security, automotive, health care and life sciences, real estate, energy, utility, aerospace and defense, food services, advertising and media, and insurance sectors.
+These engagements sometimes involve coordinating simultaneous criminal and regulatory investigations, internal investigations, shareholder litigation, whistleblower claims and review by independent auditors.
 Most of his matters have never become public.